rnayabed/vegadude/README.md

 ## Note

-vegadude does not play well with sniffer programs like `interceptty`, *for now*.
+vegadude does not play well with sniffer programs like [interceptty](https://github.com/geoffmeyers/interceptty), *for now*.